mapproxy/mapproxy/doc/seed.rst

  - a text file with one or more polygons in WKT format,
  - polygons from any data source readable with OGR (e.g. Shapefile, PostGIS)

-.. note:: The last two variants have additional dependencies, see :ref:`Installation`.
+.. note:: The last two variants have additional dependencies, see :ref:`seed_installation_label`.

 Bounding box
 """"""""""""